JCP97-2024/Markdown_Practice/How-to-make-PB&J.md

-# How to Make a Peanut Butter and Jelly Sandwhich
+# How to Make a Peanut Butter and Jelly Sandwich
 Anyone can quickly make a Peanut Butter and Jelly Sandwhich (PB&J).
 It's a simple sandwhich that many people enjoy.
 Shoppers can purchase required ingredients at any grocery store, and the ingredients are cheap.
 ## Required Materials:
 * Peanut Butter